This post may contain affiliate links. Please read our disclosure policy.

 - Pickled onions – Add the thinly sliced onions and vinegar to a mason jar, seal tightly, and shake to combine.
 Refrigerate overnight or at least 45 minutes before using.
 I like to make these pickled onions right after I start the roast for the day.

-Slow Cooker Mississippi Pulled Pork
+Mississippi Pork Roast

 Ingredients